microsoft/azuredevopslabs/labs/java/readme.md

 <img src="images/nwc_logo.png"  align="bottom" />

-Our partner NorthWest Cadence have built a virtual machine image that is pre-configured with all the software you require to run through the labs.
+Our partner NorthWest Cadence has built a virtual machine image that is pre-configured with all the software you require to run through the labs.
 You can find instructions on provisioning and connecting to the virtual machine <a href="https://github.com/nwcadence/java-dev-vsts">here</a>

 ## Target Audience